-In this blog we look at how some solar installers can offer solar at cheap prices, the pitfalls and dangers of cheap solar, and give advice on choosing a reputable solar supplier.
+In this blog we look the risks of cheap solar and how some solar installers can offer solar at cheap prices.
+We give advice on choosing a reputable solar panel supplier.

 Most people will have seen the ads in their social feeds or on the internet for cheap 6.6kW solar systems priced for $3,200 or less.
 LIMITED OFFER or SALE ENDS SOON shout the banners, often featuring ex Aussie cricket captains.